 Miss the webinar?
-Watch the full (35:24) webinar here.
+Watch the full (41:49) webinar here.

 How does a change in inflation impact your Reserve funding requirements?
 Does a delay in a project or two actually provide any significant savings?
 What changes have the most influence?
-Reserve Studies are indeed complicated.
+Why should we trust estimates 20 or more years into the future?
+And why am I being asked to fund future roof replacement that will occur after I'm no longer a member of the association?
+Reserve Studies can generate some complicated questions.
 But we believe our clients are best served by taking the complicated and making it simple.
-Brought to you by popular demand, watch over the shoulder of two experienced Reserve specialists, Jim Talaga and Robert Nordlund, as they tear apart two very real Reserve Studies: one for a 34-unit, five building townhome, and the other for a much more complicated 134-unit, 33 story high-rise.
+Brought to you by popular demand, watch over the shoulder of two experienced Reserve professionals, Mark Bradley and Robert Nordlund, as they tear apart two very real Reserve Studies: one for a 34-unit, five building townhome, and the other for a much more complicated 134-unit, 33 story high-rise.